Follow Us:

 Clinical Evaluation Plan

-The clinical Evaluation Plan is a road map for conducting the clinical evaluation process.
-It includes the scope, methodological, and systematic approach on how to proceed and reach a conclusion on the clinical evaluation, to document it in a CER.
+A clinical evaluation plan is a road map for conducting the clinical evaluation process.
+It includes the scope, methodological, and systematic approach on how to proceed and reach a conclusion on the evaluation, to document it in a clinical evaluation report.

-The EU MDR Clinical Evaluation Plan is the first and the principal document to be prepared.
+The clinical evaluation plan is the first and the principal document to be prepared.
 It gives stepwise planning for the activities to be carried out.
 This plan helps to continuously guide and document a clinical evaluation.

 • Identification of general safety and performance requirements (Annex I of MDR) that require the support of the clinical data.